LSSTDESC/DC2-production/Notebooks/README.md

 # DC2 Notebooks

-This directory contains notebooks with demonstration material convering how to access and use the DC2 datasets.
+This directory contains tutorial and demonstration notebooks convering how to access and use the DC2 datasets.

-Not all of these notebooks should be expected to just work with no modifications.
-They are written by various group members and downloaded from SSim meeting presentations.
-For this reason, you may sometimes have to modify the expected input file locations or obtain the needed input files etc. However, the information in these files will give you the background you need to write your own analysis and validation programs.
+See the index table below for links to the notebook code, and an auto-rendered view of the notebook with outputs.
+Notes on how to contribute more notebooks, and how the rendering is made, are at the bottom of the page.

 | Notebook | Short description | Links | Owner  |
 |----------|-------------------|-------|--------|